austral/austral.github.io/spec/rationale-syntax.md

 We have, from top to bottom:

-1. The end of the first `if` statement.
+1. The end of the second `if` statement.
 2. The end of the second `for` loop.
 3. The end of the first `if` statement.
 4. The end of the first `for` loop.